Tag Archives: Optics

 It wasn’t too long ago that imported and economically priced scopes were looked down upon by the American shooting public, I remember seeing quite a few of these less expensive brands being raked over the coals as junk.
 Some of it was warranted, while some of it was simply a perception of inferiority.
 Don’t take this the wrong way, there is nothing better in my eyes than a quality built riflescope made by the best companies here in the US, or our good friends from central europe.
 But there are great optical options to be had nowadays that are built elsewhere, and they are being made by American companies that we are quite familiar with.

-Today we are going to discuss a riflescope from Crimson Trace, and to be completely transparent here, I didn’t even know they made riflescopes.
+Today we are going to discuss the Crimson Trace Hardline 3-12X42 Riflescope, and to be completely transparent here, I didn’t even know they made riflescopes.
 That was until I picked this one out of a line-up.

 The Crimson Trace Hardline Series are marketed towards the tactical and sport shooters, they are priced lower than Crimson Trace’s Hardline Pro scopes which enjoy a few more high end features.
 The scope in hand today is the Hardline 3-12X42, it features a 30mm tube, MRAD turrets, the MR1 MIL reticle, and as you might imagine they come with other standard features like multi-coated lenses, nitrogen purged, and waterproof.
 They also feature a warranty that is fast becoming the standard, and that is a no-nonsense lifetime warranty that won’t ask for receipts, registrations, or money.
 Yes that is a great kind of warranty to have, but nonetheless it remains one we don’t want to use.